 The holiday season is a time of joy, celebration, and gathering with loved ones.
 Columbus lights up with sparkling decorations, and the air is filled with the cheerful sounds of Christmas music.
 Holiday parties, festive dinners, and winter get-togethers make this the most wonderful time of the year.
 But amid all the merriment, there’s an easily overlooked danger: the increased risk of a DUI.

 In Franklin County and across Ohio, law enforcement steps up efforts to keep the roads safe during the holidays.
-Sobriety checkpoints and saturation patrols are common, as police aim to prevent alcohol-related crashes and injuries.
-Unfortunately, despite these efforts, the holidays are still one of the most dangerous times of the year for drunk driving.
-According to the Ohio State Highway Patrol, DUI-related crashes spike between Thanksgiving and New Year’s, with 291 arrests during the Christmas holiday period in recent years.
+Sobriety checkpoints and saturation patrols are common, as police aim to prevent alcohol- and drug-related crashes and injuries.
+Unfortunately, despite these efforts, the holidays are still one of the most dangerous times of the year for drunk and drugged driving.
+According to the Ohio State Highway Patrol, DUI-related crashes historically spike between Thanksgiving and New Year’s, with hundreds of OVI arrests during the Christmas holiday period in recent years.

-While celebrating with friends and family, making smart choices is important.
+While celebrating with friends and family, making wise choices is critical.
 One moment of poor judgment can turn a joyful season into a legal and emotional nightmare.
-Whether it’s planning for a safe ride home or understanding your rights if you’re stopped, being prepared can help ensure your holidays stay merry and bright—and out of the courtroom.
+Whether it’s planning for a safe ride home or understanding your rights if you’re stopped, being prepared can help ensure your holidays stay merry and bright and out of the courtroom.

 Holiday DUI / OVIs in Columbus, Ohio

 The holidays bring festive cheer, a never-ending loop of Christmas movies, and, unfortunately, a sharp rise in impaired driving.
-Across the United States, alcohol-related crashes accounted for 28% of all traffic fatalities in December, according to the National Highway Traffic Safety Administration (NHTSA).
-Ohio is no exception, with nearly 6% of all fatal DUI accidents occurring during the holiday season.
+Across the United States, alcohol-related crashes accounted for about 28% of all traffic fatalities in December, according to the National Highway Traffic Safety Administration (NHTSA).
+Ohio is no exception, with a significant share of fatal DUI/OVI accidents occurring during the holiday season.

-In Franklin County alone, law enforcement typically reports dozens of OVI arrests during this period, underscoring the seriousness of the issue.
+In Franklin County alone, law enforcement typically reports dozens of OVI arrests during this period, underscoring how seriously local police, prosecutors, and courts treat holiday DUIs.

 Why Do OVIs Spike During the Holidays?